 Eastwood, M., 2010.
 Building well-performing classifier ensembles: model and decision level combination.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: